overset/JP01/README.rst

 - Arrow keys are a "must".
 No special layers.
 No HJKL bindings.
 Just simple, yet present, arrow keys.
 - No function rows, I stopped using them long ago
 - Less control/super/alt modifiers

-Why OnShape and not Solidworks, Fusion360, etc.?

-- It's completely free
-- It's parametric CAD
-- It's feature rich and easy to use with a short learning curve
-- I have not found any missing functionality I thought I would need in the modeling of this case
-- The Drawings interface is very powerful
-- You can fork my design and change whatever you want
-- Did I mention it's completely free?

 Specifications